hashicorp/terraform-provider-salesforce/.github/CONTRIBUTING.md

 SALESFORCE_USERNAME
 ```

-If running tests or the provider against a "Sandbox Org" please be sure to set
+If running tests or using the provider against a "Sandbox Org" please be sure to set

 ```
 SALESFORCE_IS_SANDBOX_ORG